 Aesthetically, there is not a vast departure between the ATS, CTS, and XTS.
 They all have been afforded sharp sloping lines, and smiling grills that leave a little something to be desired.
+If you’re more interested in an SUV, take a look at our 2014 Infiniti QX60 review too.
 But aesthetics are largely subjective, and despite Cadillac’s traditionally boxy cut, it’s one that is iconic of the brand.
 That all said, this didn’t stop me from capturing what I’d deem aggressive looking photos of the 4-door Sedan.
 Nevertheless, the XTS suffers from a similar fate to that of soap opera stars; the camera makes it look heavier than its actual 4,006 curb weight (comparatively speaking the BMW M5 and Audi A7 weigh more yet look much lighter in photos).
 That all said, the XTS is the biggest of the aforementioned Caddy models, though one might not be any wiser while sitting behind the wheel of this fully equipped sedan.

 Now, keep in mind that the XTS isn’t designed for racing or traversing the most tenacious of terrain.
 It’s a sedan that should be prefaced with words like luxury, comfort, and perhaps even boat.
 Two ride types are available, each with their own characteristics.
 Much like the Ranger Rover Evoque, the XTS sports a magnetically adjustable suspension, called Magnetic Ride Control, which can also be found in Chevy’s Corvette.
 Instead of accessing this feature using a traditional knob like control, it’s activated when the car is shifted into sport mode, which is the last notch in the gate.
 Activated, the XTS is transformed from a somewhat boat like ride, to a more nimble beast that is capable of slinging itself through corners with more agility, as well as stability, thanks in part to the 304hp V6 engine.
 Needless to say, there is no technology that can negate a vehicle’s curb weight, but this comes damn close.
 When off, or in regular drive mode, the Cadillac XTS exudes less vibration through its entire body and steering column, and moves a bit more sluggishly, though tolerably through turns and curves.
 Steering is also loosened, and the paddle shifters are made inoperable.